 - Scholarships awarded by the university or institution using its endowment fund.
-Applications may require the CSS Profile or the institution's own financial aid form.
+Applications may require the College Board's CSS Profile or the institution's own financial aid form.
 Awards are based on need (e.g., annual income) and merit (e.g., GPA). - Example: LaGuardia Foundation Scholarships.